bhardwajRahul/telepresence/docs/reference/dns.md

 ---
 # DNS resolution

-The Telepresence DNS resolver is dynamically configured to resolve names using the namespaces of currently active intercepts.
-Processes running locally on the desktop will have network access to all services in the such namespaces by service-name only.
+The Telepresence DNS resolver is dynamically configured to resolve names using the namespaces currently managed by the Traffic Manager.
+Processes running locally on the desktop will have network access to all services in the currently connected namespace by service-name only, and to other managed namespaces using service-name.namespace.

-All intercepts contribute to the DNS resolver, even those that do not use the `--namespace=<value>` option.
-This is because `--namespace default` is implied, and in this context, `default` is treated just like any other namespace.

-No namespaces are used by the DNS resolver (not even `default`) when no intercepts are active, which means that no service is available by `<svc-name>` only.
-Without an active intercept, the namespace qualified DNS name must be used (in the form `<svc-name>.<namespace>`).

 See this demonstrated below, using the [quick start's](../quick-start.md) sample app services.

-No intercepts are currently running, we'll connect to the cluster and list the services that can be intercepted.
+We'll connect to a namespace in the cluster and list the services that can be intercepted.

 ```
-$ telepresence connect
+$ telepresence connect --namespace default

   Connecting to traffic manager...
   Connected to context default, namespace default (https://<cluster-public-IP>)

 $ telepresence list

-  web-app: ready to intercept (traffic-agent not yet installed)
+  deployment web-app: ready to engage (traffic-agent not yet installed)
-  emoji  : ready to intercept (traffic-agent not yet installed)
+  deployment emoji  : ready to engage (traffic-agent not yet installed)
-  web    : ready to intercept (traffic-agent not yet installed)
+  deployment web    : ready to engage (traffic-agent not yet installed)

 $ curl web-app:80